Panel Role and Objectives

 Scientific Resolution Panel (SRP) will be established for the purpose of performing independent reviews of scientific and technical data submitted by a community challenging FEMA's flood elevation data and studies used to develop proposed flood hazard data for the National Flood Insurance Program's (NFIP) Flood Insurance Rate Maps (FIRM).
 Individual Panels, consisting of 5 members selected from an independent cadre of experts, will review the conflicting flood hazard data submitted by FEMA and the community to determine which studies are technically and scientifically more accurate The Panel will then render a written decision that denies or accepts the alternative flood elevation data submitted by a community.
 The decision of the Panel will serve as the recommendation to the FEMA Administrator for resolution of the conflicting data.

-The Panel must present its rationale and decision based on a simple majority vote of the 5 member Panel in a report made available to FEMA and the community no later than 90 days after the data is brought to the Panel.
+The Panel must present its rationale and decision based on a simple majority vote of the 5 member Panel in a report made available to FEMA and the community no later than 90 days after the first meeting of the Panel.

 Panel Selection Criteria

-Professionals in the following fields of expertise are encouraged to submit on online application:
+Professionals in the following fields of expertise are encouraged to submit an online application:

 - Coastal flood hazard analysis